8go/matrix-commander/README.md

                         matrix-commander will be fetched.
 If one or more user ids are given, the avatars of these users will be fetched.
 As response both MXC URI as well as URL will be printed.
+  --get-profile [GET_PROFILE ...]
+                        Get the user profile used by matrix-commander, or one or multiple other users.
+Specify zero or more user ids.
+If no user id is specified, the user profile of matrix-commander will be fetched.
+If one or more user ids are given, the user profiles of these users will be fetched.
+As response display name and avatar MXC URI as well as possible additional profile information (if present) will be printed.
+One line per user will be printed.
   --import-keys IMPORT_KEYS IMPORT_KEYS
                         Import Megolm decryption keys from a file.
 This is an